slashlos/-Users-slashlos-GitHub-AppSandboxQuickStart/README.md

 # AppSandboxQuickStart
-A Swift start to Apple's Sandbox support supporting documents
+A Swift5 start to Apple's Sandbox support supporting documents